pcengines/apu2-documentation/docs/debug/usb-debugging.md

 capacitance, and the Receiver termination.
 ```

-So basically if eletrical characteristics of the USB3.x lines change, the charge
+So basically if impedance of the USB3.x lines does not change due to stick
-time can be improper, causing hardware be unable to detect device.
-Eletrical
+presence, the charge time will remain the same, causing hardware be unable to
-engineer should investigate the USB3.0 lines and check them on defected apu4
+detect device.
+Eletrical engineer should investigate the USB3.0 lines and check
-board and other working board like apu2 in order to exclude the possibility of
+them on apu4 board (the not-working scenario) and other working board like apu2
-wrong board layout, wiring etc. Without it we can not possibly make any step
+in order to exclude the possibility of wrong board layout, wiring etc. Without
-further.
+a report we can not possibly make any step further.